 A tribunal considered a ‘speech impediment’ to be a physical impairment.

-This case considered speech aspects of the stammer, but not psychologial aspects which may be seen as ‘mental’.
+This case considered speech aspects of the stammer, but not psychological aspects which may be seen as at least partly ‘mental’.

 Some guidance and cases